noahehall/theBookOfNoah/0current/architectural thinking/0heccya.md

   - I would say the business & product context: the environment for a product like AWS is far different than the environment for a product like facebook
     - each provides a different product, each business has different requirements, and each should model the components it provides and requires in relation to that context
 - TODO....

   - continue to think through this distinction
   - i've yet to see it put in terms this way

+- tests are first class citizens
+- from hardware to user: if it doesnt work locally, dont use it

 ### types of patterns